-Category Commodity Major Producer Various Uses ---------- ----------- ------------------- --------------

-Category Commodity Major Producer Various Uses Cereals Paddy West Bengal, Punjab Used to make rice dishes, biryani, idli, dosa, and other culinary preparations.
-Wheat Punjab, Haryana A major staple food crop, used to make chapati, bread, noodles, pasta and various baked goods.
+Category Commodity Major Various Uses Producer Cereals Paddy West Bengal, Used to make rice dishes, biryani, idli, dosa, and other Punjab culinary preparations.
+Wheat Punjab, A major staple food crop, used to make chapati, bread, Haryana noodles, pasta and various baked goods.
 Also used for brewing beer and whiskey.
-Maize Karnataka, Rajasthan Used for consumption in various forms, such as cornbread, tortillas, and corn flakes.
+Maize Karnataka, Used for consumption in various forms, such as cornbread, Rajasthan tortillas, and corn flakes.
 Also used for animal feed, biofuels, and industrial applications.
-Sorghum Maharashtra, Karnataka Used for consumption as flour, flatbreads, and alcoholic beverages.
-Also used for animal feed, fodder, and in the production of brooms and other products.
-Pearl Millet Rajasthan, Gujarat Important in arid regions for consumption, especially as bajra roti.
+Sorghum Maharashtra, Used for consumption as flour, flatbreads, and alcoholic Karnataka beverages.
+Also used for animal feed, fodder, and in the production of brooms and other products Doorl Millet Daiasthar production of brooms and other products.
+Pearl Millet Rajasthan, Important in arid regions for consumption, especially as Gujarat bajra roti.
 Used as animal feed, and the straw is used for fodder and thatching roofs.
-Barley Rajasthan, Uttar Pradesh Used as a food grain for consumption, animal feed, and in making malt for beer and whiskey.

-Category Commodity Major Producer Various Uses Ragi Karnataka, Tamil Nadu A nutritious cereal used for consumption, especially in Karnataka, as ragi mudde, dosa, and porridge.
+Barley Rajasthan, Used as a food grain for consumption, animal feed, and in Uttar making malt for beer and whiskey.
+Pradesh Ragi Karnataka, A nutritious cereal used for consumption, especially in Tamil Nadu Karnataka, as ragi mudde, dosa, and porridge.
 Also used in traditional alcoholic beverages.
-Pulses Gram Madhya Pradesh, Maharashtra Widely used in Indian cooking to make dal, chana masala, hummus, and various snacks like roasted chana.
-Also used for animal feed and green manure.
-Tur (Pigeon Pea) Maharashtra, Karnataka Essential in making traditional dal, sambar, and various curries in Indian cuisine.
-Also used for animal feed, green manure, and as a cover crop.
-Moong (Green Gram) Rajasthan, Maharashtra Used in various dishes, especially in the form of dal and desserts.
+Pulses Gram Madhya Widely used in Indian cooking to make dal, chana masala, Pradesh, hummus, and various snacks like roasted chana.
+Also used Maharashtra for animal feed and green manure.
+Tur (Pigeon Maharashtra, Essential in making traditional dal, sambar, and various Pea) Karnataka curries in Indian cuisine.
+Also used for animal feed, green Karriataka manure, and as a cover crop.
+Moong Pajacthan Used in various dishes, especially in the form of dal and Moong Rajasthan, , , , (Green Maharashtra desserts.
 Sprouted moong is used in salads and snacks.
-Also used for animal feed and green manure.
-Urad (Black Gram) Madhya Pradesh, Maharashtra Used in various culinary preparations like dal makhani, idli, dosa, and papad.
-Also used for making flour, and as a primary ingredient in certain desserts.
-Lentil Madhya Pradesh, Uttar Pradesh Widely used in Indian cooking for making dal, soups, stews, and salads.
+Gram) Also used for animal feed and green manure.
+Urad (Black Madhya Used in various culinary preparations like dal makhani, idli, Gram) Pradesh, dosa, and papad.
+Also used for making flour, and as a Maharashtra primary ingredient in certain desserts.
+Lentil Madhya Widely used in Indian cooking for making dal, soups, stews, Pradesh, and salads.
 Also used in various international cuisines.

-Category Commodity Major Producer Various Uses Oilseeds Groundnut Gujarat, Andhra Pradesh Used for cooking oil, peanut butter, snacks like roasted peanuts, and in confectionery products like chikki and peanut brittle.
+Uttar Pradesh Oilseeds Groundnut Gujarat, Used for cooking oil, peanut butter, snacks like roasted Andhra peanuts, and in confectionery products like chikki and Pradesh peanut brittle.
 Also used for animal feed.
-Rapeseed- Mustard Rajasthan, Uttar Pradesh Important for producing mustard oil, used in Indian cooking, and as a massage oil.
-The meal after oil extraction is used as animal feed.
-Soybean Madhya Pradesh, Maharashtra Used for oil extraction to produce soybean oil, as well as for making soy milk, tofu, and various soy-based products.
-Also used for animal feed and biodiesel.
-Sesamum Gujarat, Madhya Pradesh Used for producing sesame oil, which is used in cooking, dressing, and traditional medicines.
-Sesame seeds are also used as toppings on various dishes.
-Sunflower Karnataka, Andhra Pradesh Used for cooking oil, snacks like sunflower seeds, and in the confectionery industry.
-Also used for bird feed, and in the production of biodiesel.
-Safflower Rajasthan, Gujarat Used for producing safflower oil, which has various culinary and medicinal uses.
+Rapeseed- Rajasthan, Important for producing mustard oil, used in Indian Mustard Uttar cooking, and as a massage oil.
+The meal after oil extraction Pradesh is used as animal feed.
+Soybean Madhya Used for oil extraction to produce soybean oil, as well as 30,00011 Pradesh, for making soy milk, tofu, and various soy-based products.
+Maharashtra Also used for animal feed and biodiesel.
+Sacamum Sesamum Gujarat, Used for producing sesame oil, which is used in cooking, Madhya dressing, and traditional medicines.
+Sesame seeds are also Com Cl : Pradesh used as toppings on various dishes.
+Sunflower Karnataka, Used for cooking oil, snacks like sunflower seeds, and in Andhra the confectionery industry.
+Also used for bird feed, and in Pradesh the production of biodiesel.
+Safflower Rajasthan, Used for producing safflower oil, which has various culinary Gujarat and medicinal uses.
 The seeds are also used for bird feed and in the production of cosmetics.
+Nigerseed Karnataka, Primarily used for oil extraction to produce nigerseed oil, Andhra which is used in cooking and as a drying oil in paints and Pradesh varnishes.
+Also used for bird feed.
+Pradesh varnishes.
+Also used for bird feed.